Skip to main content Skip to footer

 Country Risk Analysis of Colombia

-The latest Country Risk Analysis of Colombia was issued in October 2024.
+The latest Country Risk Analysis of Colombia was issued in October 2025.

-A stable and dynamic democracy with security challenges
+A dynamic democracy

 Business environment

-The regulatory framework for banking is relatively well-developed, though there is room for improvement, such as in capital adequacy rules and the definition of core capital.
-The state is considered reliable regarding its willingness and capacity to support banks in distress.
-This was demonstrated most recently during the pandemic when the central bank maintained liquidity levels within the financial system and supported continued lending to the SME sector.
+The government is also considered reliable in terms of its willingness and capacity to support banks in distress.
+This was demonstrated most recently during the pandemic, when the central bank maintained liquidity levels in the financial system and supported continued lending to the SME sector.

 EKN’s policy